unlink2/muzzy/README.md

 # muzzy

-Muzzy is a fuzzy search tool with batteries included.
+Muzzy (micro fuzzy) is a micro fuzzing command line tool with batteries included.

 ## Table of content